priyankas8523/SDM/UserStory.md

 b) As a teacher I want to generate the Instruction Page which will stay compulsorily open for 5 minutes for students to instruct the basic rules and regulations and marking scheme of the examination.

-c) As a teacher I want to
+c) As a teacher I want a proctor system to carry out diciplinary functions during examination and so that I can get genuine results.